Love Patterns Lab

 If they cannot offer repair, consistency, or clarity, you may be loving their potential while dating their avoidance.

-Read this next if you keep explaining their distance for them
+When you are explaining their distance for them

 Compassion becomes self-abandonment when you use someone's history to argue yourself out of your own needs.
 You can understand why a person is guarded and still decide the relationship is too lonely.